ihat/mapredus/README.md

 working on a way to allow the result_store_key to change depending on class properties.
 For instance in the above example, if the Job class had an id attribute, we may want to store the final mapreduce result in "job:store:result:#{id}".
-We'll also be looking to add a Inputter (maybe equivalent to Hadoops InputStream?) which defines how you want process the input data to provide it to the map.
+We'll also be looking to add a Inputter (maybe equivalent to Hadoops InputStream?) which defines how you want to process the input data to provide it to the map.
 The inputter will be a queue process to be processed by the resque queue.